My new book Through the Thought Clouds is now available!

 Get Comfortable

-My favorite spot for studying as a child was laying on the floor, but what is your favorite spot as an adult?
+My favorite spot for studying as a child was laying on the floor, but it has changed since.

-Is it at the desk, or a cafeteria?
+Is it at your desk or in your favorite cafeteria?

 In the woods or at the beach?